 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.

-1. Additional secretarial or clerical experience may be substituted on a year-for-year basis for the required education.
+3. Additional years of experience as stated above may be substituted on a year-for-year basis for the required education.

-3. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in Administration classifications or Administrative, Clerical, or Office Services specialty codes in the Administrative Support field of work on a year-for-year basis for the required experience.
+4. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in paralegal specialist classifications or paralegal specialist specialty codes in the legal and kindred field of work on a year-for-year basis for the required experience.